 Meaning

-In the quote “Take, for example, the African jungle, the home of the cheetah.
+The message behind “Take, for example, the African jungle, the home of the cheetah.
 On whom does the cheetah prey?
 The old, the sick, the wounded, the weak, the very young, but never the strong.
-Lesson: If you would not be prey, you had better be strong.,” the emphasis is on wisdom.
-It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.
+Lesson: If you would not be prey, you had better be strong.” revolves around wisdom.
+It suggests that wisdom grows through experience, making it relatable to many people's experiences.

 Theme